dataforseo/JavaClient/api/OnPageApi.md

-‌‌ This endpoint returns a list of pages that are blocked from being indexed by Google and other search engines by robots.txt, HTTP headers, or meta tags settings. for more info please visit &#39;https://docs.dataforseo.com/v3/on_page/non_indexable/?bash&#39;
+‌‌ This endpoint returns a list of pages that are blocked from being indexed by Google and other search engines through robots.txt, HTTP headers, or meta tags settings. for more info please visit &#39;https://docs.dataforseo.com/v3/on_page/non_indexable/?bash&#39;

 ### Example
 ```java